dirtyhenry/mickaelflochlay.com/resume.md

-I'm by no mean a graphic designer, but I have a basic knowledge of software such as Photoshop, Pixelmator, Graphics, Sketch/Zeplin, which allows me to be autonomous to export or reproduice with software contents of source files provided by designers.
+I'm by no mean a graphic designer, but I have a basic knowledge of software such as Photoshop, Pixelmator, Graphics, Sketch/Zeplin, which allows me to be autonomous to export or reproduce contents of source files provided by designers.
 I can also extend existing brand design guidelines.

-Basics of typography rules, for screens and papers.
+Basics of typography rules for screen and paper media.

 ### Languages

 * French: native
-* English: fluent (native English speaking family environment)
+* English: fluent (native English-speaking family environment)
   * TOEIC (2003): 925 points
   * TOEFL (2003): 610 points
 * Spanish: proficient